betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

   // In this example, we want to use NotNull() with any pointer, so
   // MatchAndExplain() accepts a pointer of any type as its first argument.
-  // In general, you can define MatchAndExplain() as an ordinary method or
+  // In general, you can define MatchAndExplain() as an ordinary strategy or
-  // a method template, or even overload it. template <typename T>
+  // a strategy template, or even overload it. template <typename T>
   bool MatchAndExplain(T* p,
                        MatchResultListener* /* listener */) const {